neelsmith/Kanones.jl/docs/src/forms.md

 `GMFUninflected` have `GMPUninflectedType`.
 Distinct rule type and stem type.

-!!! note "TBA: CEX collection of all possible forms"
+!!! note "CEX collection of all possible forms"

-    A future version of Kanones will include a delimited-text source for the full collection of possible morphological forms recognized by Kanones.
+    The kanones github repository includes a delimited-text list of all  forms recognized by Kanones.